margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for everyone at Roaring Gap
 * Grateful for little kids sharing lessons with adults
 * Grateful for my sister singing
+* Grateful for the video my Korean friend sent of Korean marines dancing off with American marines
+* Grateful for my friend inviting me to New Mexico for her party
+* Grateful for the 5 year old of the family who I babysit telling me she was excited to go to the bus stop with me
+* Grateful for dreams of little kids hugging me
 * Grateful for people enjoying vacations
 * Grateful for the intelligence of people where I am
 * Grateful for a great aunt